Gravidity and parity: Nulliparity

 Long-term and permanent nulliparity (/ˌnʌlᵻˈpærᵻti/) are risk factors for breast cancer.
-For instance, a meta-analysis of 8 population-based studies in the Nordic countries found that never giving birth was associated with a 30% increase in the risk of breast cancer compared with women who have given birth, and for every 2 births, the risk was reduced by about 16%.
-Women having their first birth after the age of 35 years had a 40% increased risk compared to those with a first birth before the age of 20 years.
+For instance, a meta-analysis, published in 1990, of eight population-based studies in the Nordic countries found that never giving birth was associated with a 30% increase in the risk of breast cancer compared with females who have given birth, and for every two births, the risk was reduced by about 16%.
+Females having their first birth after the age of 35 years had a 40% increased risk compared to those with a first birth before the age of 20 years.

 Parity in biology

 In agriculture, parity in biology is a factor in productivity in domestic animals kept for milk production.
 Animals that have given birth once are described as "primiparous"; those that have given birth more than once are described as "pluriparous".
 Those that have given birth twice may also be described as "secondiparous", in which case "pluriparous" is applied to those that have given birth three times or more.